Solve each problem. (Source for Exercises 49 and 50: Parker, M., ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Solve each problem.
 (Source for Exercises 49 and 50: Parker, M., Editor, She Does Math, Mathematical Association of America.)
-Length of Sides of an Isosceles Triangle An isosceles triangle has a base of length 49.28 m.
-The angle opposite the base is 58.746°.
-Find the length of each of the two equal sides.
+Find a formula for h in terms of k, A, and B. Assume A < B.

 Verified Solution